-Mission Type Icons include: headquarters planet space
+Readquarters Mission Type Icons include: planet

-A dilemma is a problem or obstacle an opponent's personnel must face when attempting to complete a mission.
+A dilemma is a problem or obstade an opponent's personnel must face when attempting to complete a mission.
 Dilemmas are kept separate from your deck and missions, in a dilemma pile containing only dilemma cards.

-There are three kinds of dilemmas.
-Planet dilemmas and space dilemmas correspond to missions that have the same icon, and may be used only against personnel attempting that kind of mission.
+There are three types of dilemmas.
+Planet dilemmas and space dilemmas correspond to missions that have the same icon, and may be used only against personnel attempting that type of mission.
 Dual dilemmas may be used at planet missions or space missions.

-Dilemma Type Icons include: 🚳 dual
+Dilemma Type Icons include: